 See, God will take what we are used to holding and transform it with His power as an instrument to fulfill His agenda.
 Moses was familiar with working with a staff, but God was showing him how to get used to God’s next level.

 And perhaps, lest Moses would think that God only wanted to use the staff and not Moses himself, He next commanded him to “put his hand inside his cloak.”
 When Moses removed his hand, it was white and leprous.
 God instructed him to put it back in.
-When Moses did and pulled it out again, it had returned to normal.
+When he did and pulled it out again, it had returned to normal.

 …see that you do before Pharaoh all the miracles that I have put in your power…Exodus 4:21 ESV

 Have you ever been obedient to God only for it to seemingly backfire in your face?
 Exodus 5 tells us how that happened to Moses.
 It must have taken some courage to follow through with obeying God the first time he stood before Pharaoh even though Aaron was with him (v14-16; 5:1).
 We learn that Moses lacked confidence in himself with his complaint of not being eloquent with his speech (Exodus 4:10), and begged God to send someone else (v13).

 Oh, Moses, how I can relate to you!

 Wouldn’t you be expecting God to follow through with His promise of deliverance (Exodus 3:17)?
 But that’s not what happened when they showed up.
 Instead, Pharaoh turned up the jerk-o-meter and required the Israelite slaves to produce their daily task without providing the materials they needed!
 It’s no wonder Moses turned an accusatory tongue to God.
 Notice the bolded:

 Then Moses turned to the LORD and said, “O Lord, why have you done evil to this people?
 Why did you ever send me?